Painter

-Gustave Courbet, born in 1819 in Ornans, France, was a prominent French painter and a key figure in the Realist movement of the 19th century.
-Renowned for his bold and unflinching portrayals of everyday life, Courbet rejected the idealized and romanticized subjects favored by academic painters of his time.
+Gustave Courbet was born on June 10, 1819, in Ornans, France, and became a leading figure in the 19th century Realist movement and one of the most influential French painters of his time.
+Best known for his blunt and uncompromising depictions of everyday life, Courbet dismissed the idealized and romanticized subjects admired by academic painters of his era.

-One of Courbet’s most famous works is “The Stone Breakers,” which depicts two laborers engaged in the backbreaking work of breaking stones for road construction.
-The painting is a powerful statement on the dignity of labor and the social inequalities of the time.
+Among Courbet’s most renowned works is “The Stone Breakers,” which shows two laborers hard at work breaking stones that will be used for road construction.
+The painting stands out as a critique of the dignity of the labor profession and class disparity – problems that were prevalent at the time.

 1. “I have never seen an angel.
 Show me an angel, and I’ll paint one.”